microservicios-ing-soft-v/.github/README.md

 ## Overview

 This project describes a complete CI/CD architecture deployed on **Azure**, based on a **microservices architecture**.
-It uses separate GitHub repositories, GitHub Actions for CI/CD pipelines, Terraform for infrastructure as code, and Azure services like Container Apps and Azure Container Registry (ACR).
+It uses separate GitHub repositories, GitHub Actions for CI/CD pipelines, Terraform for infrastructure as code, Ansible for configuration management, and Azure services like Virtual Machines, Docker, and Docker Compose.

 All microservices follow well-established architectural patterns:
 - **API Gateway Pattern** for centralized request routing and access control.
 - **Health Check Pattern** for active health monitoring and auto-recovery of services.
+- **Circuit Breaker Pattern** for controlling the flow of requests in case of failures, particularly between the API Gateway and backend services.

 ---